Jaysmito101/TerraForge3D/README.md

 Please consider Giving your valuable feedback : https://github.com/Jaysmito101/TerraForge3D/discussions/6

 Also Please consider <b>starring</b> this repository.

-(Everyone who starred this repository will be credited in the application itself)
+Also if possible please considering supporting the project through patreon or opencollective it helps a lot.

 ## Tutorials : <a href="https://www.youtube.com/playlist?list=PLl3xhxX__M4A74aaTj8fvqApu7vo3cOiZ">Youtube</a>